 Shaft Diameter: 1-1/2” to 3-3/4” (38mm to 95mm) = 1” (25mm) of compression

 IN ALL CASES,THE BOAT MUST BE OUT OF THE WATER TO PERFORM THIS INSTALLATION.

-7. Remove the stainless steel rotor from the protective pouch.
+- Remove the stainless steel rotor from the protective pouch.
 Verify that there are two (2) o-rings placed into the o-ring grooves inside the bore of the rotor.
 Confirm that the mating face of the rotor is free of any defects or imperfections.
-Take two (2) (Two Only) of the set screws from the plastic bag and thread them into the rotor holes.
-Save the remaining set screws for use later during installation.
+Take 2 (two) set screws from the plastic bag, apply a drop of thread-lock (blue tube) to the thread of each set screw, and thread them.
+WARNING: Two more set screws will need be installed at step 14.
 Thread one screw into each hole, stopping just short of the screw protruding into the inside bore of the rotor.

-14. Remove from the plastic bag two (2) additional set screws, and thread one into each hole and tighten them against the first set screws.
+- Remove from the plastic bag 2 (two) additional set screws, apply a drop of thread-lock (blue tube) to the thread of each set screw, and thread one into each hole.
 This will act as a locking device for the first set screws.
 Do not re-use cupped point set screws.